 This article looks at some common causes of pain in the back of the ribs, as well as the associated symptoms and typical treatments.

 Injuries can cause back rib pain.
 Common rib-related injuries include:

 If pain after an injury is lasting or severe, the cause may be a broken rib.
-To diagnose this injury, a doctor may use an X-ray or MRI.
+To diagnose this injury, a doctor may use an X-ray or CT scan of the chest.

 An intercostal muscle strain is an injury to the muscles between the ribs.
 A strain occurs when these muscles tear, often due to strenuous physical activity.

 Symptoms of an intercostal muscle strain include: